StuartCox3107/street-art-at-home/README.md

 - Tested the `SECURE CHECKOUT` button renders the /checkout.html page
 - Tested the increment buttons increment up and down correctly and only operate within the range 0-99 as desired
 - Tested the `Update` button saves the basket as the new amount when clicked
+- Tested the bin icon to check that all basket items of that product type are removed from the basket and the basket page shows remaining products or the `No items in basket` page

 ### Checkout